MicrosoftDocs/azure-docs/articles/virtual-machines/workloads/sap/high-availability-guide-suse-anf.md

 - ANF currently supports only NFSv3
 - ANF isn't zone aware yet.
 Currently ANF isn't deployed in all Availability zones in an Azure region.
 Be aware of the potential latency implications in some Azure regions.

-## Setting up (A)SCS

-In this example, the resources were deployed manually via the [Azure portal](https://portal.azure.com/#home) .

-### Deploy Linux manually via Azure portal
+## Deploy Linux VMs manually via Azure portal

 First you need to create the ANF volumes.
 Deploy the VMs.
 Afterwards, you create a load balancer and use the virtual machines in the backend pools.

 1. Create a Resource Group
 1. Create a Virtual Network
 1. Create an Availability Set for ASCS
    Set max update domain
 1. Create Virtual Machine 1
    Use at least SLES4SAP 12 SP3, in this example the SLES4SAP 12 SP3 image is used
-   Select Availability Set created earlier
+   Select Availability Set created earlier for ASCS
 1. Create Virtual Machine 2
    Use at least SLES4SAP 12 SP3, in this example the SLES4SAP 12 SP3 image is used
-   Select Availability Set created earlier
-1. Create Virtual Machine 2
-   Use at least SLES4SAP 12 SP3, in this example the SLES4SAP 12 SP3 image is used
-   Select Availability Set created earlier
+   Select Availability Set created earlier for ASCS
 1. Create an Availability Set for the SAP application instances (PAS, AAS)
    Set max update domain
+1. Create Virtual Machine 3
+   Use at least SLES4SAP 12 SP3, in this example the SLES4SAP 12 SP3 image is used
+   Select Availability Set created earlier for PAS/AAS
+1. Create Virtual Machine 4
+   Use at least SLES4SAP 12 SP3, in this example the SLES4SAP 12 SP3 image is used
+   Select Availability Set created earlier for PAS/AAS

+## Setting up (A)SCS

+In this example, the resources were deployed manually via the [Azure portal](https://portal.azure.com/#home) .

+### Deploy Azure Load Balancer manually via Azure portal

+First you need to create the ANF volumes.
+Deploy the VMs.
+Afterwards, you create a load balancer and use the virtual machines in the backend pools.

 1. Create a Load Balancer (internal)
    1. Create the frontend IP addresses
       1. IP address 10.1.1.20 for the ASCS